 I am a selfish person.
 This trait will often make an appearance when I’m doing something that I don’t want to do.
 Most of the time, if I’m doing something I find distasteful you’re going to know about it.
 I can only keep up a “happy face” for so long before I seek to make my displeasure known.

 Recently the selfishness in my heart was exposed.
-In that moment I was forced to decide if I wanted to change my behaviors or not.
-While I desired nothing more than to just sit in my selfish state like a two year old throwing a tantrum, I knew that would be less than beneficial.
+At that moment I was forced to decide if I wanted to change my behaviors or not.
+While I desired nothing more than to just sit in my selfish state like a two-year-old throwing a tantrum, I knew that would be less than beneficial.
 Then I was reminded of my core values:

 If you want to read more about my core values and how I arrived at these, read Value Driven 2017.

 Is selfishness healthy?
 No, it’s crippling.

 Is selfishness generous?
 No, it only takes.

 Here’s the thing: this is great to talk about, especially in the abstract, but it’s much, much harder to put into practice.
 Being selfless was not something I wanted to do in this situation.
 I didn’t want to confront the ugly truth about the state of my heart, but it was necessary, is necessary, as I continue to grow.
 I want to do so many things in my life and I want to bless people and make the world a better place, but I can’t do that if I have this black vein running through my heart.
 If my motives are mixed or if I’m only selectively living by my virtues, that’s a problem.